abraraamer/switchboard/readme.txt

 = 2.4.3 =
 * Hotfix - WordPress 4.0 compatible.
-* Hotfix - Fixed an issue where all media was being attached to the default OptionTree media post.
+* Hotfix - Fixed an issue where all media was being attached to the default Switchboard media post.
 * Hotfix - Removed the deprecated `screen_icon()` function.
 * Hotfix - Fixed the `ot_line_height_range_interval` filter being misnamed as `ot_line_height_unit_type`.
 Contributors via github @youri--.
 * Hotfix - Fixed a conflict with "Frontend Publishing Pro" when using the media uploader on the front-end.